CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 thus the radical loses all his hundred shares.
 But others too participants also lose their shares, 20 each.

+## What does this mean for the whole society.
+This coin stimulates investment by burning coins, which in turn reduces unemployment, as well as poverty, as well as the exchange rate becomes stable to fluctuations.
+Also index indicators ginnies will provide a more equitable distribution of income, and help reduce the stratification of society.
   [back to home](./documentationEng.md)